B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 This network is used for private communication between nodes and resources.
 For very simple deployments this may be contained within a single node or VPC.

-When architecting a system,
+For larger deployments, this will encompass multiple nodes, networks, and cloud providers.

-For anything more complex you'll start using tunnels to create your network.
+For anything more complex than a single VPC you will need to start using tunnels to create your network.
 Traditionally IPSec tunnels were used, but more recently Wireguard tunnels have become popular for being simpler and more efficient.

 * [Tailscale](https://tailscale.com/kb/1151/what-is-tailscale)